localstack/docs/content/en/user-guide/aws/pinpoint/index.md

 The operations [`SentOTPMessage`](https://docs.aws.amazon.com/pinpoint/latest/apireference/apps-application-id-otp.html#SendOTPMessage) and [`VerifyOTPMessage`](https://docs.aws.amazon.com/pinpoint/latest/apireference/apps-application-id-verify-otp.html#VerifyOTPMessage) are used for one-time password (OTP) verification.

-On production AWS, `SendOTPMessage` sends an actual SMS text message with the OTP code.
+On production AWS, `SendOTPMessage` sends an SMS text message with the OTP code.
 The OTP can then be verified against the reference ID using `VerifyOTPMessage`

-LocalStack however can not send an actual SMS text message with the OTP code.
+LocalStack however can not send real SMS text messages.
-There are alternative ways to retrieve the true OTP code as illustrated below:
+Instead it provides alternative ways to retrieve the actual OTP code as illustrated below.

+Begin by making a OTP request:

 {{< command >}}
 $ awslocal pinpoint send-otp-message \